tgnemecek/core-website/src/collections/pages/learning.md

   image: https://res.cloudinary.com/core-coaching-consulting/image/upload/v1596493058/pexels-pixabay-161154_uftaqi.jpg
 explanation:
   text: >-
-    TEACHERS, STUDENTS and PARENTS: Use The Balancing Act holistic, systemic methods to meet the extraordinary challenges of this topsy-turvy world where Teachers are now front-line workers, Parents are at-home teachers, and Students are struggling to continue learning.
+    TEACHERS, STUDENTS and PARENTS: Use The Balancing Act's holistic, systemic method and pragmatic tools to meet the extraordinary challenges of this topsy-turvy world where Teachers have become front-line workers, Parents are now at-home teachers, and Students are struggling to continue learning.

     FOR FREE: 1) [Assess ](http://profiles.thecoreporation.com/sample/welcome)your major stress-management strength & weakness; 2) Special Learning report; 3) instructional video.